-Personal use assets include such items as boats, furniture, electrical goods and household items.
+Personal use assets may include such items as boats, furniture, electrical goods and household items.
 Land and buildings are not personal use assets.
 Any capital loss you make from a personal use asset is disregarded.

-If a CGT event happened to a personal use asset during or after the 1998-99 income year, you disregard any capital gain you make if you acquired the asset for \$10,000 or less.
+If a CGT event happened to a personal use asset, you disregard any capital gain you make if you acquired the asset for \$10,000 or less.
 If you dispose of a number of personal use assets individually that would usually be sold as a set, you get the exemption only if you acquired the set for \$10,000 or less.